Johns Hopkins University School of Nursing | © 2019 StudentBridge, Inc.

 If you like to feel the weight of hundreds of years of history, you will achieve that sensation in Fells Point.
 This popular neighborhood, a historic maritime center with cobblestone streets, is just one mile south of the JHMI campus.
 Fells Point sits right on the water, making it a popular place to eat, drink, live, and enjoy the charm of one of Baltimore’s most attractive areas.
 This neighborhood serves as the rare combination of tourist destination and a living and thriving neighborhood.
 Students, professionals, and families alike coexist harmoniously in Fells Point.

-Federal Hill is known for its excellent views of the and Baltimore skyline, as well as the postcard-perfect, walkable streets.
+Federal Hill is known for its excellent views of the Inner Harbor and Baltimore skyline, as well as the postcard-perfect, walkable streets.
 Imagine brick-front houses, cobblestone sidewalks, and quaint storefronts displaying a diverse range of goods and services.
 Locally owned shops, restaurants and one of Baltimore's cool public markets at Cross Street, make this one of Baltimore’s most popular and welcoming areas.
 Historical tidbit: Colonial-era tunnels beneath the famed hill were used to mine pigments for paint.

 The official bookstore of Johns Hopkins University, located near the Homewood campus, is a major meeting spot for students.
 The Homewood campus sits alongside Charles Village, where students shop, eat at local restaurants, and live in the several residence halls and university-owned apartment buildings.
 The Baltimore Museum of Art is at the south end of the Homewood campus and Hampden, one of Baltimore’s most unique and charming neighborhoods, sits immediately to its west.